jrief/django-admin-sortable2/docs/source/installation.rst

 	    ...
 	]

-The next step is to adopt the models in order to make them sortable.
+The next step is to adopt the models to make them sortable.
 Please check the page :ref:`usage` for details.